stronnag/mwptools/docs/manual/docs/mwp-windows-msys.md

 ### Windows Installer

-There is also a [Windows Installer](http://seyrsnys-mwptools-win64.surge.sh/).
-At some stage this may be incorporated into the Github "Releases" page.

-Unzip the archive and run the installer.
+Run the installer.
 Select the option to install a desktop icon if you wish.
+Options are provided for a System or Portable (user local) installation.

+* If you select a portable (user local) installation, the "DejaVu Mono" fonts cannot be installed, resulting in an ugly side panel.
+* The portable (user local) installation may be removed by deleting the installation directory.

 #### Binary Components and Open Source Licences